 - We may also obtain other personal data about you as part of the application review/interview process and/or through your interactions with us during the selection process or the ongoing administration of scholarships for successful applicants.

-- Successful applicants will be requested to provide bank details to enable monthly payments to be made and will be required to submit annual verification of their financial need and academic progression.
+- Successful applicants will be requested to provide bank details to enable monthly payments to be made and will be required to submit annual verification of their academic progression.

 - necessary for the purposes of Uversity’s legitimate interests, provided that those interests are not overridden by your interests or fundamental rights and freedoms.
 Uversity is a charity, the purpose of which is the advancement of education and the main object for which it was established is the advancement of education by the making of grants to persons engaged in academic or other study or research.
 Uversity is of the view that it is therefore necessary to process your personal data in the context of your application for a scholarship.